Battery0/CV/README.md

 <!--
 A highly self-motivated junior software developer that posses a diligent and methodical approach to work.

-My experience includes complex technical engineering, having worked in various industries including; oil & gas, UK infrastructure, defence and creativity through working in film and commericals as a 3D Artist, which I look to combine and utilise as I start my career in tech.
+My experience includes complex technical engineering having worked in various industries including; oil & gas, UK infrastructure, defence and creativity through working in broadcast and films as a 3D Artist.
+I look to combine my technical and creative  which I look to combine and utilise as I start my career in tech.

-As a champion of self learning, having completed a Bachelors of Engineering part time over 6 years working evenings and weekends whilst in full time employment.
+As a champion of self learning, having completed a Bachelors of Engineering part time over 6 years working evenings and weekends whilst in full time employment.... naturally suited to software development.

-I am looking for a company that will nurture, support and enable me to grow and develop as a software developer, who actively employs TDD principles and agile methodologies.
+I am looking for a company that will nurture and enable me to grow and develop as a software developer, who actively employs TDD principles and agile methodologies.